lycan-nt/lycan-nt/README.md

 <!--  Here are some ideas to get you started: -->

  <!--  - 🔭 I’m currently working on ... -->
-## - 🌱 I am currently learning full stack development, I am mainly focusing on Node, Angular And Java.
+## - 🌱 I am currently learning full stack development, I am mainly focusing on Node, Angular and Java.

 ## - ⚡ About me:
     I am dedicated and passionate about technology, always looking to learn and qualify to implement better solutions.